 Promote your blog on authoritative websites

 To promote your blog, you will have to write guest posts on already established websites in your niche.
 Before you jump to conclusions, let me say that the tips I am about to share are not like the regular guest posting tutorials you see everywhere on the web.
 I will show you how to build relationships that lead to high quality guest posts.
-The same strategy has helped me become a writer for Huffington Post and Business Insider.

 To start, you will need to compile a list with the authoritative websites and blogs in your niche.
 But don’t just look for websites that have a “write for us” page.
 You should not be reluctant to go for the big brands.